How to Replace Your Pool Liner (And When To Do It)

 Step Nine: Reinstall the Rails, Skimmer, And Return Jet

 Reinstall the coping and rails of the above ground pool.
-And once the pool is about three-quarters of the way full, you can reinstall the skimmer assembly.
+Once the pool is about three-quarters of the way full, reinstall the skimmer assembly.
 Screw in the skimmer to the screw holes and cut away the liner that covers the skimmer opening.
 Install the return jet fitting into the return jet hole of the pool as well.

 Step Ten: Smooth Everything Out and Enjoy!